codepath/site-week2-project2-student-store-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shout out to pod 12!
+I wouldn't have gotten this far without them.

+GIF